kristopolous/fiction/framework.md

 which are presumed to be natural.
 The set of doctrines form an ideological foundation, this is the framework.

 For instance, Ruby on Rails has a document they call "The Rails Doctrine", which as of this writing is linked to on their homepage.
-In it they have a set of 9 core beliefs which they call "the most important pillars".
+In it they have a set of "the most important pillars", a listing of core beliefs.

 In philosophy, the level of adherence to a doctrine is called aesthetics.
 Something that is "beautiful" adheres highly to a given doctrine.
 The aesthetical becomes the goal and the practitioner is judged based on the conformity to the aesthetics.
 People with high conformity are